-- We aim to ensure that all assessment of work is carried out fairly and in keeping with the awarding body's requirements. - All portfolio-based work will be assessed fairly against the qualification standards and teachers involved will be fully trained. - Internal assessments will be carried out fairly and according to awarding body instructions. - Externally marked tests and exams will be conducted according to the requirements of the awarding body.
+- We aim to ensure that all assessments of work are carried out fairly and in keeping with the awarding body's requirements. - All portfolio-based work will be assessed fairly against the qualification standards and teachers involved will be fully trained. - Internal assessments will be carried out fairly and according to awarding body instructions. - Externally marked tests and exams will be conducted according to the requirements of the awarding body.